pharpend/harpending.org/pages/archlinux-orientation.md

 6. The best programming language is Haskell.
 If you mention something about a different language, some jackass will probably tell you to "write it in Haskell instead."
+7. The best IRC client is WeeChat.
+If you ask people for help with some other IRC client, you will likely be told to use WeeChat instead. irssi is also popular, but almost everyone agrees WeeChat is better.